patricksimpson/posts/2020/js-rant-2020.md

 #### [Why CSS in JS?](https://gomakethings.com/whats-wrong-with-css-in-js/)

 Can you get by with some vanallina HTML/CSS/JS?
-[Just remember that entropy is real, and this post sums that up pretty nicely.](https://blog.jim-nielsen.com/2020/cheating-entropy-with-native-web-tech)
+Just remember that [entropy is real](https://blog.jim-nielsen.com/2020/cheating-entropy-with-native-web-tech).